Princess Magdalena Reuss of Köstritz: Marriage and issue

 The couple settled briefly in Silesia but were forced to flee west with their infant daughter Anastasia from the advancing Red Army.
 Hubertus found work managing several wineries in 1947, and the couple had their second daughter that same year.
 Hubertus moved to south-western Africa in 1950 to begin a new life as a sheep farmer; he chose to leave because it "was a haven of rest far distant from the political turmoil in Germany".
 Magdalena and their two daughters planned to join him in Windhoek in the summer of that year.
 Hubertus caught appendicitis and died from peritonitis in April the following year with his wife by his side.

-Magdalena moved back to Germany with her two daughters, where she raised them.
-Anastasia married the Hereditary Prince of Löwenstein-Wertheim-Rosenberg in 1965, and Marie Christine died the next year in a car accident.

 Magdalena died on 10 October 2009 at her daughter Anastasia's home, Löwenstein Castle, Kleinheubach.
 She was the last surviving daughter-in-law of Crown Prince Wilhelm.
 Magdalena was buried next to her husband at St. Michaels Bastei, near Burg Hohenzollern.